erdem-aslan/bus/README.md

 There are two options for length based framing;

+**_Fixed-sized:_**:

-_Fixed-sized:_ This option requires constant amount of bytes to be prepended, lets say 4 bytes for regular ints, 8 bytes for int64.
+ This option requires constant amount of bytes to be prepended, lets say 4 bytes for regular ints, 8 bytes for int64.
 If you message's size fits in to 2 bytes, the rest of the bytes are obviously will be wasted over the wire.

+**_Dynamic-sized:_**:

-_Dynamic-sized:_ With dynamic sizing, Varints encoding is used for framing.
+ With dynamic sizing, Varints encoding is used for framing.
 No excess waste is transmitted to network and virtually any size of payload can be streamed over the wire.

 While, fixed-size framing is a more portable solution, it has its own cavets, especially when you are streaming messages with relatively small sizes.